Code-Institute-Submissions/Upon-Wonder/README.md

 4. Since the planning process as a developer is new to me, I realized quite quickly when I started building the website in code that the structure I made in Wireframes would not last in the end.
-The lack of continuity of the different pages of the website was clear which
+The lack of continuity of the different pages of the website was clear which led me to make changes to my original idea throughout the project.